 What New Anticoagulants Are On the Market?

 For the last 60 years, warfarin (Coumadin®) was the most commonly prescribed blood thinner.
-But over last decade, four “new wave” blood thinners were introduced to consumers, stealing market share away from warfarin.
+But over the last decade, four “new wave” blood thinners were introduced to consumers, stealing market share away from warfarin.
 These newer anticoagulants include:

 - Apixaban (Eliquis®)